wagtail/wagtail/docs/advanced_topics/documents/title_generation_on_upload.md

 The event will 'bubble' up so that you can simply add a global `document` listener to capture all of these events, or you can scope your listener or handler logic as needed to ensure you only adjust titles in some specific scenarios.

-See MDN for more information about [custom JavasScript events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events).
+See MDN for more information about [custom JavaScript events](https://developer.mozilla.org/en-US/docs/Web/Events/Creating_and_triggering_events).

 ## Code Examples